WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 this name was given "by introduction" and adds a small amount of random identifier information alongside it.
 When it renders in Eva's mail reader, she sees
-`Dr. Nym::from Alyssa` with a blue icon that shows two people with an arrow drawn between them.
+`Dr. Nym::from Alyssa` with an icon that shows two people with an arrow drawn between them.
 This is important because Eva can tell that this name was given to her by introduction (hovering over it might even tell her additional